The best task management apps make it simple and easy to organize and manage your workload more efficiently and effectively.

 For teams, there are even software tools available that will allow you to work collaboratively.

-- Also take a look at the best project management tools
+- Also take a look at the best small business apps.

 Easynote is another easy-to-use task management tool which is nicely affordable.
 It provides you with the tools to create, assign and track tasks.
 Targeted at both everyday users and businesses, the app can be used to organize everything from shopping lists to multi-platform projects.